Netcentric/accesscontroltool/docs/Configuration.md

 ## Configuration of groups

-A authorizable record in the configuration file starts with the principal id followed by some indented data records containing properties like name/description and group membership:
+Groups are specified in the **group_config** A group record in the configuration file starts with the principal id followed by some indented data records containing properties like name/description and group membership:

 ```
 [Groupd Id]